Swim England

 • Safeguarding Refresher with Mental Health and Self-harm module

-The Swim England Safeguarding Refresher with Mental Health and Self-harm module is open to anyone who has completed the Swim England Safeguarding CPD since 2020.
-It is one of three new safeguarding refresher modules that will be released by Swim England in 2023 and gives an overview of what safeguarding and child protection means and how to apply that in the practical situation of a club activity.
+The Swim England Safeguarding Refreshers are open to anyone who has completed the Swim England Safeguarding CPD since 2020.
+It gives an overview of what safeguarding and child protection means and how to apply that in the practical situation of a club activity.
+The expectation is that members will complete a three-hour tutor led course as initial training – which is valid for three years – followed by a refresher course three years later so that training can move in a six-year cycle.

 • Guidance on weighing aquatics athletes